hayes/pothos/docs/guide/context.md

 state for the current request.
 One common use case is to store the current User on the context object.

-One important thing to note about GiraphQL is that every request is assumed to have a new unique context object, so be sure to set up your context objects in a way that they are unique to each request.
+One important thing to note about Pothos is that every request is assumed to have a new unique context object, so be sure to set up your context objects in a way that they are unique to each request.